Hyurl/enhance-req-res/README.md

 This module adds additional properties and methods to the corresponding `req` and `res` objects in a http server, and enhance abilities of the program.

-It has both `express` style and `koa` style, but in a very different way, and only keeps very few and useful methods.
+This module has both `express` style and `koa` style, but only keeps very few and useful methods.
+It is compatible to most well-known `connect` and `express` middleware, so you can use them instead.

-This module can work with `connect`, so you can use it to build frameworks.
+This module also works with `https` and `http2`.

 ## Install